codacy/docs/docs/organizations/organization-overview.md

 -   [Open pull requests](#open-pull-requests)
 -   [Last updated repositories](#last-updated-repositories)

+Use the drop-down list at the top of the page to filter the information displayed on all dashboard areas based on the repositories that you select.
+For example, you can use the filter to monitor the quality of the repositories maintained by specific teams, or to ignore legacy repositories that are no longer maintained.

 ![Organization Overview](images/organization-overview.png)<!--TODO Update screenshot, must include the filter-->

 The following sections provide a detailed description of each dashboard area.